Founder & Managing Director

 The Fund is co-managed by two recent HBA and/or MBA graduates on a volunteering basis but chosen based on demonstrated excellence in their studies and passion for value investing.
 One co-manager’s term is for 3 years, while the other co-manager’s term is for 2 years.
 This will allow for continuity.
 A new co-manager will be appointed in year two and he will be trained by the continuing co-manager who will be replaced in year three by the new appointee and so on.

 Darren holds an HBA from the Ivey Business School where he graduated on the Dean’s Honor List and as an Ivey Scholar.
 He also holds a Graduate Diploma in Professional Accounting from Rotman Commerce.
-In 2017, his Value Investing team was awarded the Fairfax Financial Holdings Ltd award for the section’s strongest valuation report.
+In 2017, his Value Investing team was awarded the Fairfax Financial Holdings Ltd. award for the section’s strongest valuation report.
 During his undergraduate studies, he was the Co-President of the Ivey Accounting Club and an Ivey Teaching Assistant.
 Currently, Darren is an Associate at Ironbridge Equity Partners, a Toronto-based private equity firm.
-Prior to this role, Darren spent three years as a Manager in KPMG’s M&A Transaction Services group and holds a Chartered Professional Accountant designation, which he obtained through the Finance stream.
+Prior to this role, Darren spent three years as a Manager in KPMG’s M&A Transaction Services group, which included a secondment to the Private Equity team at IMCO.

 Ivey Value Fund Fellows